tejashah88/mcaternos-bot/README.md

-# :warning: :warning: New maintainer needed :warning: :warning:
+# :warning: Deprecation Notice :warning:

-For anyone visiting this project, this bot does not work with the current version of Aternos's website (October 2021) as this bot was created about a year ago.
-I don't use Aternos and I haven't had the time nor the motivation to maintain this project despite noticing increased interest in the project.
-If you're interested in becoming an active maintainer, feel free to submit PRs to update the bot.

-Thank you

-@tejashah88
+This project does NOT work with current versions of Aternos's website and I have no plans to maintain it due to lack of interest and the brittle nature of web scraping / manipulation.
+While I cannot suggest an alternative as these types of bots are subject to break, I'd recommend searching through GitHub's search bar or elsewhere.

 # mcaternos-bot
 A bot that lets your friends start your Aternos server without leaving Discord.